Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Introduction

 There is an added benefit of the CM distribution besides providing conjugacy in the non-Gaussian dependent data setting.
 Namely, LGPs are not necessarily realistic for \textit{every} dataset.
 For example, \citet{Oliveira} shows that there are parametric limitations to the LGP paradigm for count-valued data (e.g., when spatial overdispersion is small).
 We support this claim by showing that if certain hyperparameters (defined in Section~2) of the CM distribution are ``large'' then the corresponding CM distribution gives a very good approximation to a Gaussian distribution.
 This indicates that if the data suggests small values of these hyperparameters, then the CM distribution should be used in place of the multivariate normal distribution.

 Reduced rank methods are extremely prevalent in the more general ``dependent data'' setting.
 For example, reduced rank assumptions are crucial for principle component analysis, which has become an established technique in multivariate data analysis \citep[e.g., see][among others]{Jolliffe,Cox,everitt}.
 Additionally, reduced rank models have been used to great effect within spatial and spatio-temporal settings to obtain precise predictions in a computationally efficient manner \citep[see, e.g.,][]{wiklecress_spt,johan-2006, cressie-tao,banerjee, johan,finley,katzfuss_1, cressie-shi-kang-2010,kang-cressie-shi-2010,kang-cressie-2011,katzfuss2012,bradleyMSTM}.
-Thus, an additional motivating feature of the LCM model is that it can easily be cast within the reduced rank modeling framework to obtain further computational gains.
+Thus, an additional motivating feature of the LCM model is that it can easily be cast within the reduced rank modeling framework to obtain further computational gains. {The ability to specify a reduced rank LCM does not imply that the LCM can handle \textit{all} types of ``big data'' problems.
+One type of big data problem that we do not consider is the ``big $p$'' problem \citep{htf,handbookbigdata}.
+Here, our focus is on difficulties with incorporating dependence when $n$ is large.
+Specifically, inverses of $n\times n$ matrices often manifest in dependent data settings \citep[e.g., see][among others]{reviewmethods}.
+Our incorporation of reduced rank modeling allows one to avoid order $n^{3}$ computations needed for matrix inversion, and allows one to avoid storage of large $n\times n$ matrices.}

 This computationally efficient fully conjugate distribution theory could have an important impact on a number of different communities within and outside statistics.
-High-dimensional non-Gaussian data are pervasive in official statistics \citep[e.g., see][]{bradleyPMSTM}, ecology \citep[e.g., see][among others]{hooten03,wuJABES}, climatology \citep[e.g., see][]{wikleanderson}, atmospheric sciences \citep[e.g., see][]{aritrajsm}, statistical genetics \citep[e.g., see][and the references therein]{biggenetics}, neuroscience \citep[e.g., see][]{neuroscience,neuroscience2}, and many other domains.
-Despite the need for analyzing high-dimensional correlated non-Gaussian data, a majority of the Bayesian dependent data literature uses difficult to implement LGPs \citep{WikleroyleNonGaussian,holanwikle}.
-Hence, the methodology presented here offers an exciting avenue that makes new applied research for modeling dependent non-Gaussian data practical for modern big datasets.
+High-dimensional non-Gaussian data are pervasive in official statistics \citep[e.g., see][]{bradleyPMSTM}, ecology \citep[e.g., see][among others]{hooten03,wuJABES}, climatology \citep[e.g., see][]{wikleanderson}, atmospheric sciences \citep[e.g., see][]{aritrajsm}, statistical genetics \citep[e.g., see][and the references therein]{biggenetics}, neuroscience \citep[e.g., see][]{neuroscience,neuroscience2}, and many other domains. {The size of modern datasets is becoming more and more high-dimensional, and the aforementioned computational difficulties with LGPs suggest that there is a growing need to develop methods that are straightforward to implement \citep[e.g., see][for a discussion]{bradley2014_comp}.} Hence, the methodology presented here offers an exciting avenue that makes new applied research for modeling dependent non-Gaussian data practical for modern big datasets.

-The LCM model is a type of the hierarchical generalized linear model (HGLM) from \citet{leenelder96}.
-However, the current HGLM literature specifies an LGP for the dependent data setting \citep{leenelderinbook,leenelder01}.